 In the French cuisine, a velouté is the mother sauce for a variety of exquisite stock-based white sauces.
-It's prepared by combining roux with chicken, fish, white pork or white veal stock (depending on the dish to be sauced) seasoned with spices and simmered, whisking, until the sauce thickens.
+It is prepared by combining roux with chicken, fish, white pork, or white veal stock (depending on the dish to be sauced) seasoned with spices and simmered, whisking, until the sauce thickens.

 EQUIPMENT: Measuring cup and spoons, 9-inch gourmet skillet or 11-inch stainless wok and whisk.

 PREPARATION TIME: 15 minutes – Makes about 1 cup (16 tablespoons)

 - 1¼ cups Chicken Stock, Fish Stock or White Pork or Veal Stock.

 - 1 tablespoon Classic Roux